kevthunder/settings-filtering-exercise/README.md

 # Settings filtering API

+## Local Devloppement using Docker

+1. Make sure you have [docker](https://www.docker.com/) instaled
+2. Clone the project locally
+3. Enter the folowing command line inside the project folder `docker-compose up`
+4. You should see "Hello, world!" at the end

 ## Description

 Imagine you are building a web page to remote control settings on a Jukebox.